UniExeterRSE/intro-version-control/_episodes/03_git_vs_github.md

 git --version
 ```

-If you have Git installed, your output should looking something like this (your
+If you have Git installed, your output should look something like this (your
 version number may differ):

 ``` output